 In fiscal 2016, the company opened 50 new stores, relocated 21 stores, expanded 14 stores and closed 32 stores.
+During the first quarter of fiscal 2017, the company opened 5 stores and closed 9 stores.
 In fiscal 2017, the company expects supermarket square footage to grow by approximately 1.8% before mergers, acquisitions and operational closings.

 At year-end, approximately 48% of supermarkets were operated in company-owned facilities, including owned buildings on leased land.
 Leased premises generally have base terms ranging from 1 to 20 years with renewal options for additional periods, and some options provide the right to purchase the property after the conclusion of the lease term.

 Combination food & drug stores (2,381 stores at year-end), operating under 18 different banners, average approximately 63,000 square feet.
 Multi-department stores (132), operating under the Fred Meyer banner in the Pacific Northwest and Alaska, average over 165,000 square feet.
 Marketplace stores (153) operate under 5 banners and range in size from 100,000 to 130,000 square feet.
 Price impact warehouse stores (130) operate under the Foods 4 Less and Foods Co. banners and average over 57,000 square feet.

 |Total gross square feet (M)||178,200||177,800||173,500||161,700||160,600||149,500|

 Notes:Only includes supermarkets; excludes convenience stores and jewelry stores